 In MGM’s third Tarzan film starring the dynamic duo of Johnny Weissmuller and Maureen O’Sullivan we once again return to the Mutia Escarpment, and like Tarzan Finds a Mate we once again find ourselves saddled with multiple directors.
-First the film started out with James McKay, who filmed many of the film’s more gruesome scenes that mostly ended up on the cutting room floor, he was replaced by John Farrow who basically re-shot the entire film, but then the final credit goes to Richard Thorpe.
+First, the film started out with James McKay, who filmed many of the film’s more gruesome scenes that mostly ended up on the cutting room floor, he was replaced by John Farrow who basically re-shot the entire film, but then the final credit goes to Richard Thorpe.
 This all led to a rather uneven entry in the Tarzan franchise.

 This may only be the third movie in the series but already the elements are getting a tad predictable; the film will start out at a local trading place, white adventurers will decide to take a safari up the Mutia Escarpment, many of the local natives will die in the process, at least one of the white cast members will turn out to be evil or at least a huge dick, and Tarzan will save the day with an elephant stampede.
 In the case of Tarzan Escapes the plot hinges on the actions of Eric (William Henry) and Rita Parker (Benita Hume) who are cousins of Jane that have come to Africa because a mutual uncle has left Jane a sizable fortune, and they need her if they want to prevent all that money going to a museum for the study of entomology.

-These two idiots of course have no chance of finding Jane on their own so they hook up with local hunter Captain John Fry (John Buckler) who agrees to outfit a safari and take them up the escarpment.
-He tells our stalwart couple that he is doing this because he’s bored and needs, “A vacation with bit of adventure thrown in.”
-Fry’s actual motive is much more sinister as he hopes to capture the mysterious “white ape” believed to live up on the escarpment.
+These two idiots, of course, have no chance of finding Jane on their own so they hook up with local hunter Captain John Fry (John Buckler) who agrees to outfit a safari and take them up the escarpment.
+He tells our stalwart couple that he is doing this because he’s bored and needs, “A vacation with a bit of adventure thrown in.”
+Fry’s actual motive is much more sinister as he hopes to capture the mysterious “white ape” believed to live up aop the escarpment.
 Eric and Rita mention to him that this mythical beast is actually a white man and is living with their cousin Jane, but despite this bit of information he still brings along a cage to capture the supposed beast.

 Note: I’d really like to know what kind of economic strife holds this part of Africa in such despair that white men have no problem finding native bearers for a safari into forbidden lands that so far almost no black man has ever returned from.
 There’s got to be better ways to commit suicide.